Sam44323/core-zeus-chain/Readme.md

 ---

 **Want to contribute?
-Hop on by forking the repo but go through the following scripts for the project**
+Hop on by forking the repo but surely go through the following scripts before starting the project**

 ## **Installing the dependencies**